Skip to content

 Construction-to-permanent loan

-With a construction-to-permanent loan, you borrow money to pay for the cost of building your home, and once the house is complete and you move in, the loan is converted to a permanent mortgage.
+With a construction-to-permanent loan, you borrow money to pay for the cost of building your home.
+Once the house is complete and you move in, the loan is converted to a permanent mortgage.

 The benefit of the construction-to-permanent approach is that you have only one set of closing costs to pay, reducing your overall fees.